takeshishimada/BZObjectStore/README.md

 - Relationship in NSObject, NSArray, NSDictionary, NSSet, NSOrderedSet support
 - Automatic Schema Creating
 - Thread Safety
-- Lazy fetching,One time Update and Other useful options
+- Lazy fetching,One time Update and other useful options

 ## Installation
 BZObjectStore can be installed using [CocoaPods](http://cocoapods.org/).